videlais/Unofficial-Ink-Cookbook/_chapters/02/index.md

 Inky also provides a "Export for web..." option under the File menu.
 This creates a standalone HTML file that includes:

-- Your compiled story in JSON format
+- Your compiled story in JSON format.
-- The Ink JavaScript runtime
+- The Ink JavaScript runtime.
-- A basic web interface for playing the story
+- A basic web interface for playing the story.
-- CSS styling for a clean, readable presentation
+- CSS styling for a clean, readable presentation.

 This web export is perfect for:

-- Sharing your story online
+- Sharing your story online.
-- Testing your story in a web browser
+- Testing your story in a web browser.
-- Creating prototypes for web-based narrative games
+- Creating prototypes for web-based narrative games.

 ### Export Process

-1. Complete writing your Ink story
+1. Complete writing your ink story.
-2. Save your project (File → Save Project)
+2. Save your project (File → Save Project).
 3. For web export: go to File → Export for web...
-4. Choose a location and filename for your exported file
+4. Choose a location and filename for your exported file.
-5. The exported file(s) will be ready to use in your target application
+5. The exported file(s) will be ready to use in your target application.

-The JSON export happens automatically whenever you save, making it easy to integrate your Ink stories into development workflows where other tools monitor for file changes.

 ---

 ## Try It

-Let's practice working with Ink files!
+Let's practice working with ink files!

 First, make sure you have downloaded the Inky Editor for your operating system.